 Payment Options

-Full payment or contact with the Business Office to verify anticipated resources is required by August 25, 2023 for the fall term and January 25, 2024 for the Spring term.
-The bill may include, but is not limited to: course costs, support fees, room, meal plan, Student Activity fee, additional course fees, music lessons, and health insurance.
+Full payment or contact with the Business Office to verify confirmed resources is required by August 25, 2026, for the fall term and January 25, 2027, for the Spring term.
+The bill may include, but is not limited to: course costs, support fees, housing, meal plan, Student Experience fee, elective course fees, and individual music lessons.
 Students and the co-signer of their BUILD Program Agreement are responsible for payment reaching the Business Office when due, regardless of the source of payment.
 Payment must be received in U.S. dollars.
-If loans are needed to help meet a financial obligation, students may apply for them through the Office of Financial Aid.
+If loans are needed to help meet a financial obligation, parents may apply for them through the Office of Financial Aid.
 Loan applications should be made well in advance for the funds to be disbursed by the beginning of the term.
-All students enrolled in the Fall term are required to complete their Enrollment Checklist by August 25, 2023.
-Enrollment for the second year is dependent on payment of the previous year’s expenses.
+All students enrolled in the Fall term are required to complete their Enrollment Checklist by August 25, 2026.
+Enrollment for subsequent semesters is dependent on payment of the previous term expenses.

 Full Payment (Option 1)

-Full payment for spring semester (including the January Term) is due January 25, 2024.
+Full payment for spring semester (including January session) is due January 25, 2027.

 Individualized Payment Plan (Option 2)

-Please contact the Business Office to set up a payment plan which incorporates anticipated resources such as: Financial Aid, Vouchers, Waivers, etc.
+Please contact the Business Office to set up an individual payment plan which incorporates confirmed resources such as: Financial Aid, Vouchers, Waivers, etc. Selecting the Payment Plan option through a student's enrollment checklist will not factor in any expected funding and divide the total cost for the term into monthly payments.

 Online Monthly Statements